We are now Catholics of one year's standing. What a joy that is. As mentioned in our previous post,

 The group by the 1973 Gavin Stamp poster for St Mary's Bourne St,which includes the Martin Travers image of Our Lady holding St Mary's.

-In the post A New Direction, we referred to prints of Pusey and Newman hanging side by side.
+A New Direction, we referred to prints of Pusey and Newman hanging side by side.
 Here's the proof.